Sean Connery: Personal life

 Connery owned the Domaine de Terre Blanche in the South of France from 1979.
-He sold it to German billionaire Dietmar Hopp in 1999.
+He sold it to the German billionaire businessman Dietmar Hopp in 1999.
 He was awarded an honorary rank of Shodan (1st dan) in Kyokushin karate.
 Connery relocated to the Bahamas in the 1990s; he owned a mansion in Lyford Cay on New Providence.

-Connery was knighted by the Queen at an investiture ceremony at Holyrood Palace in Edinburgh on 5 July 2000.
+Connery was knighted by Queen Elizabeth II at an investiture ceremony at Holyrood Palace in Edinburgh on 5 July 2000.
 He had been nominated for a knighthood in 1997 and 1998, but these nominations were reportedly vetoed by Donald Dewar owing to Connery's political views.
 Connery had a villa in Kranidi, Greece.
 His neighbour was King Willem-Alexander of the Netherlands, with whom he shared a helicopter platform.
 Michael Caine (who co-starred with Connery in The Man Who Would Be King in 1975) was among Connery's closest friends.

 Growing up, Connery supported the Scottish football club Celtic F.C., having been introduced to the club by his father who was a lifelong fan of the team.
 Later in life, Connery switched his loyalty to Celtic's bitter rival, Rangers F.C., after he became close friends with the team's chairman, David Murray.
 He was a keen golfer, introduced to the game by his friend Iain Stewart.
-English professional golfer Peter Alliss gave Connery golf lessons before the filming of the 1964 James Bond film Goldfinger, which involved a scene where Connery, as Bond, played golf against gold magnate Auric Goldfinger at Stoke Park Golf Club in Buckinghamshire.
+The English professional golfer Peter Alliss gave Connery golf lessons before the filming of the 1964 James Bond film Goldfinger, which involved a scene where Connery, as Bond, played golf against the gold magnate Auric Goldfinger at Stoke Park Golf Club in Buckinghamshire.
 The golf scene saw him wear a Slazenger v-neck sweater, a brand which Connery became associated with while playing golf in his free time, with a light grey marl being a favoured colour.
-Record major championship winner and golf course designer Jack Nicklaus said, "He loved the game of golf – Sean was a pretty darn good golfer! – and we played together several times.
+The record major championship winner and golf course designer Jack Nicklaus said, "He loved the game of golf – Sean was a pretty darn good golfer! – and we played together several times.
 In May 1993, Sean and legendary driver Jackie Stewart helped me open our design of the PGA Centenary Course at Gleneagles in Scotland".